mlehotay/ier/IER/IER-diagnostics.md

 ## **Abstract**

-Informational Experiential Realism (IER) identifies experience with the operation of a physical system as a **Unified Experiential Field (UEF)**: a globally integrated, temporally continuous dynamical regime under coherent intrinsic constraint.
-This identity claim is **organizational and ontological**, not epistemic or diagnostic.
+Informational Experiential Realism (IER) identifies experience with the existence of a **Unified Experiential Field (UEF)**: a globally integrated, temporally continuous dynamical regime under **coherent intrinsic constraint**.
+This identity claim is ontological, not epistemic.

-This document explains why IER **cannot and does not permit** the detection, measurement, certification, or falsification of experience in particular systems.
-It further argues that the impossibility of diagnostic certainty does **not** license unconstrained experimentation, engineering, or deployment of systems that may approach or instantiate intrinsic constraint.
-On the contrary, under IER, diagnostic opacity **restricts permissible action**.
+This document explains why IER **forbids experiential diagnostics in principle**.
+The impossibility is not due to technological limitations, insufficient data, or immature science, but follows directly from how intrinsic constraint is defined.
+Intrinsic constraint concerns **ownership of constraint**—whether the system itself must bear the consequences of its own organization.
+Ownership is an internal organizational fact that is **underdetermined by all third-person observables**.

-Intrinsic constraint is internally borne, non-signaling, and potentially irreversible.
-As a result, experiential harm may occur without outward markers or behavioral evidence.
-Because false negatives risk silent moral harm, IER entails a **strong precautionary constraint**: actions that plausibly create, manipulate, destabilize, or irreversibly foreclose Unified Experiential Fields require justification that becomes stricter as epistemic certainty decreases.
+As a result, systems that differ in experiential status can be made externally indistinguishable.
+No observable feature is either necessary or sufficient for experience.
+False negatives are therefore unavoidable, and may conceal silent, irreversible harm.

-IER therefore rejects both diagnostic ambition and permissive uncertainty.
-It neither offers consciousness tests nor allows engineering “in advance of proof.”
-Instead, it grounds ethical responsibility in **organizational risk under epistemic limits**, enforcing restraint where experience may exist but cannot be confirmed.
+IER responds to this epistemic limit not with permissiveness but with **precaution**.
+Where experience may exist but cannot be certified, uncertainty restricts action rather than licensing it.

 ---

-## **1. Why Diagnostics Are Demanded**
+## **1. Why Diagnostics Are Expected**

 ### **1.1 Historical Expectations**